Anatoli Boukreev: Controversy

 Mountaineer Ed Viesturs commented on Boukreev in a 2011 interview: "Anatoli was just an amazing person," Viesturs recalled.
 "I’d met him long before the Everest tragedy, in the early '80s when I was guiding in the Pamirs.
 He was one of the coaches in the Soviet sports federations back then, when I traded him gear for badly needed ice screws.
 One thing I gave him in return was this old fleece-lined JanSport bomber hat, he wore that thing on almost all his climbs after that.
-Anatoli spoke English very poorly, and for that reason a lot of people did not appreciate his skill as a climber and did not realize how thoughtful, introspective and poetic he was.
+Anatoli spoke English very poorly, and for that reason a lot of people did not appreciate his skill as a climber and did not realize how thoughtful, introspective and poetic he was."

+When that same day Fischer was stranded on the mountain and dying of hypoxia and frostbite, his last request was for Boukreev to be sent to his rescue.
+Boukreev undertook a fourth rescue alone but arrived too late to save Fischer.

-Before returning to the U.S. after the events on Everest in 1996, Boukreev climbed the 8,516 m Lhotse, which is in proximity to Everest.
+Before returning to the U.S. after the events on Everest in 1996, Boukreev climbed the 8,516 m Lhotse, which is near Everest.
 He decided on a solo ascent because he hoped that in the process of climbing it he might find some inner clarity to what had just transpired on Everest.

-In 1997 Anatoli Boukreev was awarded the David A. Sowles Memorial Award by the American Alpine Club.
+In 1997 Boukreev was awarded the David A. Sowles Memorial Award by the American Alpine Club.
 The award recognizes people "who have distinguished themselves, with unselfish devotion at personal risk or sacrifice of a major objective, in going to the assistance of fellow climbers imperiled in the mountains.
 It is dedicated to the memory of David A. Sowles."
 It was presented to him by Jim Wickwire, the first American to summit K2.
 The award is the American Alpine Club's highest award for valor in recognition of his role in rescuing climbers in the 1996 Everest disaster.

 Death

 Three weeks after receiving the David A. Sowles Memorial Award, Boukreev began his attempt to climb the south face of Annapurna I (8091 m) along with Simone Moro, an accomplished Italian mountaineer.
 They were accompanied by Dimitri Sobolev, a cinematographer from Kazakhstan who was documenting the attempt.
 On December 25 around noon, Boukreev and Moro were fixing ropes in a couloir at around the 5700 m level.

 Suddenly, an enormous cornice broke loose from the heights of Annapurna's Western Wall and rumbled down the 800 m long couloir.
 The avalanche knocked Moro down the mountain where he landed just above their tent at Camp I 5200 m.
-Fortuitously, Moro had somehow stayed near the top of the avalanche debris and managed to dig himself out after a few minutes.
+Miraculously, Moro had somehow stayed near the top of the avalanche debris and managed to dig himself out after a few minutes.
 Unable to see or hear any signs of Boukreev or Sobolev (whom Moro had witnessed disappearing beneath "car-sized blocks of ice"), Moro descended to Annapurna base camp where he was flown by helicopter back to Kathmandu for surgery on his hands, which had been ripped down to the tendons during the fall.